The Complete Guide To Oregon Payroll Taxes

 Oregon’s corporate excise tax rate is 6.6% and applies to businesses that have earned $1 million or less in taxable income.

-Oregon’s corporate excise tax for businesses that have earned more than $1 million is $66,000 + 7.6% of any amount that’s in excess of $1 million.
+Oregon’s corporate excise tax for businesses that have earned more than $1 million have to pay 7.6%.

 The Federal Insurance Contributions Act (FICA) established FICA taxes, including social security and Medicare taxes.
 Employers are responsible for paying their share of FICA taxes out of pocket and withholding employee contributions from their paychecks.